EPA issues new auto rules aimed at cutting carbon emissions, boosting electric vehicles and hybrids

 “The bottom line is that the administration is caving to pressure from big oil, big auto and the dealers to stall progress on EVs and now allow more pollution from cars,” Becker said.

-At a Detroit-area rally in September, Trump insisted Biden’s embrace of electric vehicles — a key component of his clean-energy agenda — would ultimately lead to lost jobs.

-“He’s selling you out to China, he’s selling you out to the environmental extremists and the radical left,” Trump told his crowd, flanked by American flags and pallets of auto parts.
+Republicans criticized the new standards, saying they essentially decide for the public which vehicles they should buy.
+“These regulations represent yet another step toward an unrealistic transition to electric vehicles that Americans do not want and cannot afford,” said West Virginia Sen. Shelley Moore Capito.

-Republicans and some in the industry have called the rule an EV mandate, but Regan and White House officials pushed back on that.
+She and other Republicans and even some in the auto industry have called the rule an EV mandate, but Regan and White House officials pushed back on that.

 “You know, maybe some would like for it to be an EV mandate, but that clearly is not the case, when you look at the multiple pathways companies can choose to comply″ with the rule, Regan said.
 “We are staying well within the confines of the law and our statutory authority by not mandating a specific technology.″